electricjones/data-manager/README.md

   1. Use `$manager->setItemsName($nameOfProperty)` either in your constructor or before you add anything
   2. Set the `$dataItemsName` property to a string of the new property name.
 Then be sure to call `initManager()` in your constructor.

+## Loading Files
+Manager also give you the ability to load file data into the manager.
+A good use case for this is loading configuration data out of different configuration files.

+  1. Use `$manager->loadFiles($files)` to load a group of files.
+The `$files` argument can be either a `\FileBag` object or an array of `\SplFileInfo` objects.
+Most likely you would use an array, like the return result of [Symfony's Finder Component](https://github.com/symfony/Finder), which can locate files in a directory tree and return them as `\SplFileInfo` objects.
+  2. If you have created your own type of config file, you can also create a decoder for those types of files.
+All you need to do is follow the `\DecoderInterface` interface and return a php array of data through the `decode()` method.
+Then, once you have a decoder, you can add the decoder to the file loader with `$manager->addDecoder($decoder);` Once the decoder is added, you can then load your custom config files to the Manager, as in the previous step.

+NOTE: Currently Manager supports Yaml and Json file formats out of the box.

 ## Exceptions
 If you try to `get()` an item that doesn't exist, and there is no fallback, an `ItemNotFoundException` will be thrown.